bishopwm/practiceKatas/search_lab/README.md

 ##### Script Instructions
 ###### In console/terminal, run:
-* `node createIndex.js` to create new index
+* From root, cd into scripts folder, `cd scripts` and run `node createIndex.js` to create new index
-* `node setIndex.js` to set searchable attributes, custom ranking, and attributes for faceting
+* Within same scripts folder, run `node setIndex.js` to set searchable attributes, custom ranking, and attributes for faceting

+### View Debugged Index.html
+* From root, `open index.html`